Curvu/Projeto3-AED/README.md

 TCHAU
 ```

-#### Use the output file to test the program:
+## Using the output file to test the program:
 ```bash
 gcc main.c -o main && ./main < inputs.txt
 ```
 <sup><sub>* Note that you can do the exact same thing with [Java](https://stackoverflow.com/a/23886542), [C++](https://faculty.cs.niu.edu/~mcmahon/CS241/Notes/Unix_Reference/io_redirection.html) and [Python](https://medium.com/@scinopio/redirecting-standard-input-output-to-a-file-in-python-8febde5303d9)</sub></sup>

 #### Calculate time needed to run the sorting algorithm:
-You can also add some lines of code to the program to print the time it takes to sort the data.
+You can need to add some lines of code to the program to print the time it takes to sort the data.
 To do this:
 ```c
 #include <time.h>
 [...]